 Real travel stories.
 Real stays.
 Handy tips to help you make the right choice.

-Best places to celebrate Losar – the Tibetan new year
+Best places to celebrate Losar – the Tibetan New Year

 Buddhist monks make offerings during Losar Festival in Nepal

-Surely, the best place in the world to behold the best Losar celebration is Tibet!
+Indeed, the best place in the world to behold the best Losar celebration is Tibet!
 But where in Tibet?
 We have the answer!

 • Shigatse Region